Virginia Ellis Jenckes papers

 Biographical Note

 Virginia Ellis Jenckes was born November 6, 1877 in Terre Haute, Vigo County, Indiana.
-Jenckes attended the local public and high schools before attending one year of college.
-After college, Jenckes became involved in agricultural pursuits from 1912 to 1926.
-In 1926, Jenckes became Secretary of Wabash Valley Improvement Association, serving until 1932.
-In 1933, Jenckes became the first woman from Indiana to be elected U.S. Representative, where she served three terms until her unsuccessful reelection in 1938.
+She attended the local public and high schools before attending one year of college.
+After college, Jenckes was involved in agricultural pursuits from 1912 to 1926.
+In 1926, She served as secretary of Wabash Valley Improvement Association, serving until 1932.
+In 1933, Jenckes became the first woman from Indiana to be elected to the U.S. House of Representatives, where she served three terms until she lost reelection in 1938.
 Following her congressional run, Jenckes was appointed U.S. delegate to the Interparlimentary Union in Paris, France in 1937.
-Jenckes returned to Washington D.C., where she lived and worked for the American Red Cross for many years before returning to her home state in Indianapolis in 1969.
+She returned to Washington, D.C., where she lived and worked for the American Red Cross for many years before moving to Indianapolis in 1969.
 Jenckes eventually returned home to Terre Haute in 1971, where she lived until her death on January 9, 1975.

 Source: